 The circumcision is done specifically on the reproductive organ.
 God chose the male place of gender as the part of the body to impart His Covenant because from there begins the process of bringing down a soul from Heaven and creating a new generation.
 The most obvious connotation of the mitzvah of Milah is of removing something unwanted.
 It seems as if the human male was created incomplete, and the job of completing him, by removal of the foreskin, was left to us to carry out through the mitzvah of Milah.
 This raises a difficulty: why did God create us incomplete?
 The answer, however, is that God wished to give us the opportunity of completing ourselves.
 Milah is the first expression, and the only physical manifestation, of this self-completion.
 The foreskin, which represents a blockage or impediment, is cut away, thereby enabling a revelation of purity and holiness.

 It is hardly surprising that the vast majority of even the most secular Jews, perhaps up to 98% of Jews in Israel, continue to circumcise their children.
 It is the first mitzvah given to the first Jew, Abraham, and to this day it continues to be the symbol of our faith and our covenant – indeed, the symbol of our Jewish identity.

-Although from a medical perspective, the eighth day of an infant’s life is the most preferable because of safety factors and the elevated levels of vitamin K and prothrombin necessary to prevent hemorrhaging, this is not the primary explanation.
-There is deep significance to the performance of Brit Milah specifically on the eighth day of an infant’s life.
-The Milah is performed at this time since that is the decree of the Torah (Genesis17:12).
+Medically, the eighth day of an infant’s life is most ideal because of safety factors and the elevated levels of vitamin K and prothrombin necessary to prevent hemorrhaging.
+However, this is not the primary explanation.
+There is deep significance to a Brit Milah, specifically on the eighth day, as the number eight represents the supernatural.
+Hence the Torah commands a male child to be circumcised on the eighth day of his life (Genesis17:12).